 One day, I received an email from a woman who lived in town.
 She also practiced Reiki and asked if I wanted to grab a cup of coffee.
-I was nervous, and honestly I felt a little competitive at the time (another Reiki practitioner in this small town?
-Are they going to take my clients?)
+I was nervous and slightly competitive.
+(A small town with 2 Reiki practitioners??)
 I swallowed my pride and accepted the invite.
-I arrived a few minutes early.
-She was already there, writing on her laptop, and greeted me with a big smile.
+When I arrived at the cafe, she was writing on her laptop, and greeted me with a big smile.
 After that first coffee date, a friendship was born.
-We had a lot more in common than I initally expected.
+We had a lot more in common than I expected.

 - Exchanges!
-Feeling good is what initially drew me in to this world.
-I was doing my daily self-treatments and offering others Reiki, but I really appreciate receiving those good vibes too!
-Usually once a month, or whenever my Reiki friends and I need some stress relief, we put aside a couple hours and exchange.
-After we are relaxed, we spent some time drinking tea and chatting on the couch.
-Distance Reiki exchanges are also great for when time and travel are an issue.
+Feeling good is what drew me to Reiki.
+I was doing my daily self-treatments and offering Reiki to others, but receiving those good vibes is important!
+Usually once a month, or whenever I need some stress relief, we put aside a couple hours and exchange.
+Afterwards we spent some time drinking tea and chatting on the couch.
+Distance Reiki is great when you live farther away.

 - Having others who “speak the same language.”
-The first time I attended a day-long Reiki workshop (for established practitioners), I almost cried.
-Looking back, I had felt so isolated doing this work, educating lots of people, but not having “my people.”
-When I walked into this room filled with so many other young folks who were practicing, I was in heaven.
-I felt like I was part of something much bigger than myself: a community.
+The first time I attended a day-long Reiki workshop, I almost cried.
+Seeing so many young folks immersed in this work made me feel connected.
+Looking back, I had felt so isolated, constantly educating, but not having people who “spoke the same language.”
+I felt like I was part of something much bigger than myself.

-Caroline Ruderman is a Reiki teacher and practitioner in Northampton, MA and has office hours Monday-Friday, including daytime and evening hours.
-Like her on Facebook or reach out with questions at CarolineRuderman@gmail.com.
+Caroline Ruderman is a Reiki teacher and practitioner in Northampton, MA and has office hours Monday-Wednesday, including daytime and evening hours.
+Like her on Instagram or reach out with questions at CarolineRuderman@gmail.com.